History

 Charlotte’s education and business leaders, long aware of the area’s unmet needs for higher education, moved to have the Charlotte Center taken over by the city school district and operated as Charlotte College, offering the first two years of college courses.

 Once Charlotte College became firmly established, efforts were launched to give it a campus of its own.
 With the backing of Charlotte business leaders and legislators from Mecklenburg and surrounding counties, land was acquired on the northern fringe of the city and bonds were passed to finance new facilities.
-In 1961, Charlotte College moved its growing student body into two new buildings on what was to become a 1,000-acre campus 10 miles from downtown Charlotte.
+In 1961, Charlotte College moved its growing student body into two new buildings on what was to become a 1,000-acre campus 10 miles from Uptown Charlotte.

 Three years later, the North Carolina General Assembly approved bills making Charlotte College a four-year, state-supported institution.
 The next year, 1965, the legislature approved bills creating the University of North Carolina at Charlotte, the fourth campus of the statewide university system.

-The most important figure in UNC Charlotte’s history during these early years was Bonnie Cone.
+The most important figure in UNC Charlotte’s history during the early years was Bonnie Cone.
 Affectionately known as “Miss Bonnie,” Cone was instrumental in the growth and success of the nascent university.
 She held the title of director of Charlotte Center, became president after its conversion to Charlotte College and served as acting chancellor during the college’s transition to UNC Charlotte.
 Her tireless advocacy for the establishment of a four-year, state-supported school in the Charlotte region is a foundation of the thriving university of today.

 The University’s historic growth has been accompanied by a rise in its infrastructure and connection to the city of Charlotte.
 With the opening of the LYNX Blue Line extension in 2018, access to Uptown Charlotte is now just a short train ride away.
 At the 9th Street Station, a gaze upward reveals The Dubois Center at UNC Charlotte.
 The distinctive, 11-story glass structure at the corner of 9th and Brevard streets, which opened in fall 2011, is the only UNC System classroom building conceived and designed specifically to serve the business, organizations and people of an urban center.